viswanadh01/MyProjects/README.md

 ## J2SE Application

-A fictitious J2SE application that provides handson on Java Collection framework.
+A fictitious J2SE application that provides a hands-on on Java Collection framework.

 ### Modules
 * Customer module